-Cars are a lot of fun to photograph, but it's also a very difficult thing to shoot.
+(energetic music) - Cars are a lot of fun to photograph.
+But it's also a very difficult thing to shoot.
 Unless you have the perfect day, it's almost impossible to get it right.
-You've got all these angles, and reflections, and it's a really challenging situation.
-I think there is a tendency for people to shoot a lot--we call it spray and pray--and just hope they're going to figure it out in post.
-But my attitude about post-processing is that it should augment me doing my very best in the field.
+You've got all these angles and reflections, and it's really challenging situation. (camera shutter) I think there's a tendency for people to shoot a lot, we call it spray and pray, and just hope they're gonna figure it out in post.
+But my attitude about post processing, is that it should augment me doing my very best in the field.

 (energetic music) I think the other really interesting thing about this car, is the hood, its got this really long snout that just extends forever and ever and ever.
 So I'm already thinking, with the wide lens, that I'm gonna exaggerate that.
 I'm gonna get dirty, I'm gonna be laying on the ground. (camera shutter) And shoot right up at it. (energetic music) When we're shooting HDR, you wanna make sure that you shoot at least one stop under and one stop over.
 But I'll also go kinda crazy. (camera shutter) One over. (camera shutter) Two over.